Skip to content

 4. Verify an existing phone number

+Immediately after selecting your Google business phone number, you’ll need to link and verify an existing landline or mobile phone number.
 Once entered, you’ll receive a six-digit verification code via text.
 Or, if you have a landline, you can complete your verification via phone call.

 5. Sign into the Google Voice app

-Google Voice isn’t compatible with all operating systems or browsers.
-To use your VoIP phone service on desktop you’ll need a Chrome, Mac, or Windows device (current release or two previous major releases only).
+After completing the Google Voice setup process, you can start using your Google phone number for business by signing into the web or mobile app.
+Google doesn’t offer a desktop app for Voice and isn’t compatible with all operating systems or browsers.
+To use your VoIP phone service on a desktop, you’ll need a Chrome, Mac, or Windows device (current release or two previous major releases only).
 Google Voice also requires the current or previous major release of one of the following browsers:

 • Google Chrome